ibm-build-lab/vest-watsonx-challenge/README.md

 ## Slack App testing for local development:

+*NOTE!* When running the dev server locally, both the deployed app and local devserver will be available.
+In order to separate the environments, only use the `#hackathon-bot-dev` channel for development.

 - Get latest slack env values from 1Password
 - Join the [team hackathon slack](https://join.slack.com/t/resell-lab-ibm/shared_invite/zt-20ehtfi1f-1zUl2F6_xlV0NS7EDeJSVg)
-- Join the workspace channel `hackathon-bot`
+- Join the workspace channel `#hackathon-bot-dev`.
+Note that we try to determine the product name sent to discovery from the channel name, with a fallback to keywords in the question.
+You won't be able to see this in development due to the channel constraint.
 - Start the Flask app and slack app with `npm run dev`
 - Try:
   - Mention the bot with `@resell-bot` in the hackathon-bot slack channel and looking at server logs to see how everything works.
-  - Slash command `/resell`
+  - Slash command `/resell-bot`
+  - Current parameters: `help` `<question>`
   - Open the resell-bot home page